Exhibits City Unseen

 Invisible Instruments, 2018.
 In Gallery Experience: Snap!
 Space, on opening night.

 Invisible Instruments, a collaborative project between new media artist Matt Roberts and poet Terri Witek, is an installation comprised of a digital microscope and custom video mapping software, which lets participants project microscopic parts of themselves coupled with short poetic text onto large architectural spaces.
 Matt Roberts is a digital artist and photographer specializing in real-time video performance and new media applications.
 Roberts has been shown internationally in Argentina, Brazil, Canada, Colombia, Italy, Mexico, Taiwan, as well as nationally in New York, San Francisco, Miami, and Chicago.
-His work has also been featured in New York Times, Wall Street Journal, Miami Herald, and TVE Brazil.
+Terri Witek is a US poet with a visual media bent, specializing in cross-disciplinary ephemeral collaborations, and is the author of 6 books of poems.

 Go to Previous Archives Page: